Alternate Reality

 An overwhelming sense of having stepped into an alternate reality took hold.

-Yet the residue of “otherness” — of having been transported to an alternate dimension — still lingers.
+The residue of “otherness” — of having been transported to an alternate dimension — lingered long after I’d settled back in.

-Every so often I turn my head and see something so striking and other worldly that I keep asking myself if leaving and returning really did somehow change everything.
+Around every corner, something so striking and other worldly stood out and I began to believe that leaving and returning really did somehow change everything.

 That few days of distance has changed my perspective entirely.

-I am no longer seeing our landscape as it’s creator.
+I am no longer seeing our landscape from the perspective of thinking of myself as it’s creator.

-I am now seeing it as a traveler exploring some exciting new destination.
-So, reality hasn’t changed, but my perception of it has.
+I am now seeing it with fresh eyes, like a traveler, exploring some exciting new destination.

-Although… Woody (my pet turkey) really does look a whole lot like an alien being.
-So, maybe I’ve been transported to an alternate reality after all!
+Although, come to think if it… Woody (my pet turkey) does look remarkably like an alien being from another planet.
+So, maybe I have been transported to an alternate reality after all!